Analytical Instruments and Equipment in Chemistry

 Materials Science

-- Analyzing the composition, structure, and properties of materials.
+- Analyzing the composition, structure, and properties of materials to understand their behavior and improve their performance.

 Conclusion